henrikingo/dsi/docs/config-specs/README.md

   variables for their values.
 * Paths (example: ../keys/aws.pem) are relative to a work directory where the user has cd into before executing the DP2.0 modules.
 These configuration files also reside in that work directory.
+* Values associated with the key 'id' must be unique in a given file, and cannot be equivalent to any reserved strings (enumerated in [bin/common/config.py](../../bin/common/config.py)).

 **Empty values (python None)**